yaronf/I-D/STAR/draft-ietf-acme-star.md

     }

 - recurrent: MUST be "true" for STAR certificates.
-- recurrent-start-date: the earliest date of validity of the first certificate issued, in [RFC3339] format.
+- recurrent-start-date: the earlist date of validity of the first certificate issued, in {{RFC3339}} format.
 This attribute is optional.
 When omitted, the start date is as soon as authorization is complete.
-- recurrent-end-date: the latest date of validity of the last certificate issued, in [RFC3339] format.
+- recurrent-end-date: the latest date of validity of the last certificate issued, in {{RFC3339}} format.
 - recurrent-certificate-validity: the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.